 Meetings are usually held in the Council Chambers at the Civic Centre, commencing at 7pm (unless advertised otherwise).
 Public entry to the Chambers is via Young Street, Frankston.

 Residents and interested persons are encouraged to attend Council meetings.
 There is public seating in the gallery of the Council Chamber.

 There are opportunities for public participation in the meetings during Public Question Time and Submissions Time – details of these processes are set out below.
 At other times, it is expected that members of the public will listen quietly and refrain from interrupting the meeting.

-If you have any queries regarding Council Meetings, please contact the Council Business Support team on 9768 1632.
+If you have any queries regarding Council Meetings, please contact the Councillors Office on 9768 1632.

 Members of the public can request the opportunity to make an oral submission to Council in relation to any of the issues being considered on the current Agenda, before Council deliberation on the matter.
 Further information about public submissions at Council meetings is set out in the attached Public Submissions Procedure.

-An application to make an oral submission to Council can be made to Council's Business Support team by 4pm on the day of the meeting, by using the attached application form.
+An application to make an oral submission to Council can be made to the Councillors Office by 4pm on the day of the meeting, by using either of the following methods: